Adam Leipzig: Entertainment Media Partners and CreativeFuture

-In 2014 he founded Entertainment Media Partners, a film consultancy, that also produces films, such as A Plastic Ocean.
-From 2015-2016, Leipzig served as the Chief Operating Officer of CreativeFuture, a non-profit organization that advocates for creative communities, and is currently their Senior Creative Adviser.
-He also serves on the advisory board of the philanthropic social media platform and app, Pixhug.
+In 2014 he founded Entertainment Media Partners, a film consultancy that also produces films, such as A Plastic Ocean.

+From 2015 to 2016, Leipzig was the chief operating officer of CreativeFuture, a non-profit organization that advocates for creative communities, and is currently their senior creative adviser.
+He also is on the advisory board of the philanthropic social media platform and app, Pixhug.